Thursday, May 4, 2023

 Parashat Emor starts with (literal translation) “and spoke - va’yomer - YHVH to Moshe, ‘speak – emor - to the priests, the sons of A’haron’” (21:1).
 In both instances, the verb used for “speak” is the same one, a.m.r (alef, mem, resh).

 The topics with which Moshe was commanded to address the cohanim/priests had to do with their sanctity.
 The first of these deals with defiling themselves with the dead (v.1), although in Hebrew the word “dead” is missing, and can only be inferred from the context.
 Perhaps this is a linguistic device intended to illustrate the defilement of death, and thus is omitted (even) from the text.
-The titles of the previous two Parashot, together with this one, form the sentence: “after the death of the holy ones, say/speak…,” the “speaking” has to do, once again, with the topic of death.
-Hence the opening of our Parasha seems to pick off from the beginning of Parashat Acharey Mot (Lev.
+The titles of the previous two Parashot, together with this one, form the sentence: “after the death of the holy onessay/speak…,” the “speaking” having to do, once again, with the topic of death.
+The opening of our Parasha seems, therefore, to pick off from the beginning of Parashat Acharey Mot (Lev.
 16:1-2), which deals with the aftermath of the death of A’haron’s sons, elaborating on the necessary conduct required by the priests.

 The first "appointed day" – the “Shabbat” - is also the prototype upon which all the others are established (ref.
 23:3).
 It speaks of rest, trust, and faith directed toward the Heavenly Father (a topic we dealt with at length in Parashat Yitro – Exodus 18-20).